 • Much More!

-A no-show or late cancellation fee (less than 24 hours notice before session) results in a 50% penalty of services rendered.
+A no-show or late cancelation fee (less than 24 hours notice before the session) results in a 50% penalty of services rendered.